Hyla palliata

-Hyla palliata is a nomen inquirendum or nomen dubium that could refer to some species of Boana, a genus of treefrogs.
+Hyla palliata is a nomen inquirendum or nomen dubium that could refer to some species of Boana, a genus of tree frogs.
 It was originally given by Edward Drinker Cope in 1863 to a specimen (holotype) collected from an unspecific location in Paraguay.
 The specimen is now lost and it is not possible to assign this name to any known species.